firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 ```

 !!! info "Personal Access Token"
-    This little trick only works when you use a [personal access token](../installation/configuration.md).
+    This little trick only works when you use a [personal access token](../installation/configuration.md) (as you can see in the command).

 !!! info "Nordigen or Spectre information"
     If necessary, expand this command with the necessary Nordigen or Spectre keys and ID's.